mars0i/pasta/README.md

 Snipes eat mushrooms.<a id="joke1ref" href="#joke1"><sup>3</sup></a>
 There are two environments.
-In the *east* (usually left) environment, small mushrooms are nutritious (yellow) and large mushrooms are poisonous (gray-brown-green).
+In the *east* (usually left) environment, small mushrooms are nutritious (gray-grown-green) and large mushrooms are poisonous (greenish yellow).
 In the *west* (usually right) environment, large mushrooms are nutritious and small mushrooms are poisonous.